mechmotum/mechmotum.github.io/content/pages/company-organization-collaboration.rst

   tech research grants require co-financing from companies) and be partners in the subsequent project which would fund PhD, Postdoc, and MSc projects.
 - We provide consulting for a fee paid to TU Delft.
 - We provide pro bono consulting.
-This is typically minor Q & A as time permits.
+This is typically minor Q & A as time and interest permits.

 MSc Internship
 ==============